Metro Arts Ballet

 Winter Arts Showcase- "No Frills" & held in mid-December.
 This is an informal celebration of what the students have been working on during the fall sessions of class.
 Each class will have the chance to perform on stage.
 There is no charge to attend and no costume to purchase.
 Music and Theatre classes are also invited to perform.

 Spring Production- "All Out" & held in the beginning of June.
 This is a large scale show, complete with backdrops, costumes, props and set pieces.
 The Theatre Company also performs alongside the dancers to make a more cohesive performance.
 Those who choose to participate will be required to register for the performance and the same dance class during the winter & spring sessions of class.
-Deadlines to register for the performance are in January of each year.
+Deadlines to register for the performance are in January of each year and need to be in the same class from January - June.
 Dancers are invited to participate, but it is not a requirement to be in ballet class.
-To learn more about our 2018 spring production follow the link! https://www.metroparkstacoma.org/metro-arts-productions/
+To learn more about our 2019 spring production follow the link! https://www.metroparkstacoma.org/metro-arts-productions/

 - 3-4 Year: All Beginning Level.
 Students will focus on socialization, through teamwork & sharing, learning appropriate dance etiquette and how to follow directions.
 Students also learn basic ballet vocabulary, such as positions of the legs, a few arm positions, jumps and confidence in moving freely through the room with the use of pathways and levels.
 Creative Movement also takes place with this age group.